The ANZCTR website is back online for trial registration and updates. We apologise for any inconvenience caused while the site was inactive.

 Statistical methods / analysis

-Secondary aims: Rates of ALRI-hospitalisations at 12 months will be compared between treatment groups using negative binomial regression (expressed as IRR, 95%CI).
-Children with bronchiectasis at 24 months will be compared using proportions.
-Adverse events will be compared between treatment groups using a Chi2 test (expressed as OR, 95%CI).
+Secondary aims: The rate and proportion of children with ALRI-hospitalisations within the intervention period at 6-12 months will be compared using negative binomial regression (reporting IRR, 95% confidence intervals [CI]) whilst on the intervention.
+Adverse events will be compared between treatment groups using risk differences (95%CI) whilst on the intervention.
+The proportion of children with symptoms/signs of bronchiectasis at 24 months will be used between treatment groups.
 Longitudinal logistic regression will be used to determine the difference between treatment groups for respiratory bacterial pathogens and antimicrobial resistance.
 Cost-effectiveness will be analysed using incremental cost-effectiveness ratios using the Bootstrap method for inference.

 Recruitment